Wargrave Triathlon Race Recap

 Wargrave Triathlon

 The water is so cold it seems to take my breath away.
-I try to start swimming as the klaxon goes off.
-And my breathing is quick and shallow.
+I try to start swimming as the klaxon goes off, and my breathing is quick and shallow.
 I can’t get into a rhythm.
-Then I start to panic.
+I start to panic.

 I ask the man near me who looks like he’s standing if the water is shallower where he is.
 We walk together along the river for a minute before I start to calm down again.